danristea/lhttpd/README.md

 To be able to invoke functions within a lua script via HTTP requests, the following steps need to be present:

 - a prefix name must be associated with a lua script name as a parameter during server startup (eg. -l prefix script.lua)
-- httpd = require 'httpd' - this line must be present inside the lua script; it loads the custom lua library API functions described below API functions:
+- httpd = require 'httpd' - this line must be present inside the lua script; it loads the custom lua library API functions described below
-- httpd.register_handler('bar', foo) -> this register the function foo as a handler "bar" executed when URI matches "/name/bar"
+- httpd.register_handler('bar', foo) - this register the function foo as a handler "bar" executed when URI matches "/name/bar"
 - local function foo(env, header) needs to be present with 2 tables (env and header) as function arguments that contain environent and request information

 A minimal example: